TooTall18T/tool_length_probe/docs/manual.md

 > Should the parameters listed above already exist.
 Six other parameters must be chosen between 31 and 5000 and the routine rewritten.

 ### Optional subroutines:
-- go_to_g30.ngc -- The original routine moves all axis at the same time to the G30-position.
+- go_to_g30.ngc -- The original routine moves all axes at the same time to the G30-position.
 The new routine moves the z-axis free and than to the x and y coordinate of the G30-position.
 After that the z-axis moves to its position.

 - M600.ngc -- Subroutine for calling tool measurement from the CNC program.
 Enter the following in the ".ini" under "[RS274NGS]":